AnushaSankaranarayanan/book-tracker-service/README.md

 A golang based microservice that manages the reading activity of users that provides the below functionalities :
 - Add a book to the reading list
-- Update the book(Example: Set the status to IN PROGRESS, Bookmark a page)
+- Update the book(Example: Set the status to IN PROGRESS, Bookmark a page..etc)
 - List books(sorted by status or title)
 - Fetch a specific book
 - Delete the book(it is a soft delete - meaning the Front End would call the Update endpoint with active="false")
+- List Genres and the books associated with each genre

 ## Structure
 The structure of the project is following the architecture proposed by Robert C. Martin - [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)